-My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author
+My Donor Egg Pregnancy Experience Jul 13, 2023 | by Victoria Nino, Guest Author

 As I write this, I am currently 5 weeks pregnant with my second donor egg pregnancy.
 I can’t believe I’m even typing these words - pregnant!
-We have been trying for almost three years to give my daughter a sibling and had exhausted all the embryos we had from her egg donor.
+We have been trying for almost three years to give my daughter a sibling and have exhausted all the embryos we had from her egg donor.
 We were faced with the hard decision to stop trying or start all over again with a new donor - and I am so glad we did.

 **UPDATE: Baby Vaun was born on February 26th, 2023!**

-My first journey to pregnancy was very different from this one, my husband and I had been through four years of treatment with multiple IUIs, IVFs, surgeries and even multiple egg donors with various agencies.
+My first journey to pregnancy was very different from this one.
+My husband and I had been through four years of treatment with multiple IUIs, IVFs, surgeries, and even multiple egg donors with various agencies.

-Back then, infertility was my life and it had consumed every piece of my being.
+Back then, infertility was my life and it had infertility grief had consumed every piece of my being.
 I didn’t go to parties or plan vacations.
 I didn’t eat certain foods.
 In the summer, I drank warm drinks and wore UGG boots, because someone told me these things would help me get pregnant.
 I did everything humanly possible to get pregnant, meanwhile, friends and family were getting pregnant left and right.
+I had gone to a very dark place mentally.

+I could feel everyone walking on eggshells around me and all I wanted to do was run and hide.
+Crying in my car became the new normal.
+The fake smiles were wearing out.
+It was a dark place to live.
+I lived there for about three years.
 We took a year off from fertility treatments and traveled the world.
 I started to find myself again.
-I was able to get myself to about 50% back to who I was when we made the decision to jump back in.
+I was able to get myself to about 50% back to who I was when we decided to jump back in.
 We found a new doctor and a new egg donor and got pregnant on the first try.

 That pregnancy changed my entire life.